Squirrels may look cute and graceful as they run up the trees in your yard, but they can also be dangerous, destructive, and damn annoying too!

 4. Gable vents

 These fulfill the same function as roof vents, but they’re installed on either side of a gable roof.
-Gable vents are made of soft material such as plastic or wood, so they’re easy entry points for squirrels and other rodents.
+Gable vents are made of soft materials such as plastic or wood, so they’re easy entry points for squirrels and other rodents.

 5. Wall vents